Standard Terms For The Supply Of Goods And/Or Services

 28.2.
 Addresses

-28.4.2 Any Party may by Notice to the other Party change its address at which legal process and other documents in legal proceedings in connection a Contract may be served to another physical address in South Africa.
+28.4.2 Any Party may, by Notice to the other Party, change its address at which legal process and other documents in legal proceedings in connection with a Contract may be served to another physical address in South Africa.